awsdocs/aws-codebuild-user-guide/doc_source/monitoring-builds.md

 +  How many builds were attempted in a build project or an AWS account over time\.
 +  How many builds were successful in a build project or an AWS account over time\.
 +  How many builds failed in a build project or an AWS account over time\.
-+  How much time CodeBuild spent executing builds in a build project or an AWS account over time\.
++  How much time CodeBuild spent running builds in a build project or an AWS account over time\.
 + Build resource utilization for a build or an entire build project\.
 Build resource utilization metrics include metrics such as CPU, memory, and storage utilization\.

  For more information, see [Monitoring CodeBuild metrics](monitoring-metrics.md)\.